ga-wdi-boston/rails-activerecord-one-to-many/README.md

 1. Does the model's database table hold a foreign key column?
  If yes, include `belongs_to`.

-The "children" in parent-child relationships, or the "many" in one-to-many relationships hold the foreign key, and therefore will need `belongs_to` on the ActiveRecord model.
+The "many" in one-to-many relationships, or the "children" in parent-child relationships, hold the foreign key and will need `belongs_to` on the ActiveRecord model.

 `belongs_to` defines several methods for us.
 A list of the methods generated by